MHCommunity/mousehunt-improved/docs/better-inventory.md

 # [Better Inventory](https://www.mousehuntgame.com/preferences.php?tab=mousehunt-improved-settings#mousehunt-improved-settings-better-better-inventory)

+Enhances your inventory with a modern look and several quality-of-life improvements to make managing your items easier and more intuitive.

+## Features

-- Updates the inventory UI to look more modern.
+- **Modernized Inventory UI**: Gives the inventory a cleaner, more organized appearance for easier browsing.
-- Clicking on the quantity of a convertible in the popup will set the quantity to max.
+- **Quick Max for Convertibles**: When opening a convertible item, simply click the quantity in the popup to instantly set it to the maximum you own.
-- When hovering on an item in the Hunter's Hammer view, a preview of the items you'll get is shown.
+- **Hunter's Hammer Preview**: Hover over an item in the Hunter's Hammer view to see a preview of what you'll receive when smashing it.
-- Shows a warning when crafting a recipe using Magic Essence that you shouldn't be using Magic Essence.
-- Reorders the recipe list to move one-off recipes to the bottom and minimize their display.
-- Adds an indicator on any collectibles that have a special action.
-- Resizes the crafting table to be easier to read and use.
+- **Magic Essence Crafting Warning**: If you try to craft a recipe using Magic Essence (when you might not want to), you'll see a warning to help prevent mistakes.
+- **Recipe List Improvements**: One-off recipes are moved to the bottom of the list and minimized, so you can focus on recipes you use more often.
+- **Special Action Indicators**: Collectible items with special actions are clearly marked, so you never miss an interactive collectible.
+- **Easier-to-Read Crafting Table**: The crafting table is resized and restyled for better readability and usability.

 ## Options

-- **Show one item per row**: Makes each item in the inventory take up the full width of the inventory, rather than two items per row.
+- **Show one item per row**: Display each inventory item on its own row for a more spacious layout (instead of two per row).
-- **Show larger images**: Makes the images in the inventory larger.
+- **Show larger images**: Increase the size of item images for better visibility.
-- **Sort inventory alphabetically**: Sorts the inventory alphabetically.
+- **Sort inventory alphabetically**: Organize your inventory items in alphabetical order for quick searching.